thespad/thespad.github.io/content/posts/integrating-crowdsec-with-traefik-discord/index.md

 ~~For now I'm taking a hybrid approach, using Fail2Ban for failed auth blocking at a host level and then running CrowdSec against Traefik to watch for more specific exploit attempts against things like Wordpress or popular vulnerabilities like log4j.
 Whether I stick with it, or move to it entirely, remains to be seen.~~

-I've now swapped out fail2ban for CrowdSec entirely, using a combination of the iptables and Cloudflare bouncers with the intent of adding agents to other host for better visibility across my network.
+I've now swapped out fail2ban for CrowdSec entirely, using a combination of the iptables and web service bouncers with the intent of adding agents to other host for better visibility across my network.